Nuclear-Peacock/Manuscript-Reviewer-local-3model-with-template/README.md

 Go to the black terminal window and press Ctrl+C.

-Using the UI (simple)
+Using the UI

 Upload your manuscript PDF (drag-and-drop is fine).

-Choose:

-Medium quality, Medium speed (recommended)
+Choose Medium quality, Medium speed (recommended).

 Choose the manuscript category (and study design if it is original research).